alexirpan/alexirpan.github.io/_posts/2018-07-02-five-seconds-to-midnight.markdown

 *can't*, because the world literally won't allow them to do.
 We were given the chance to take back control over our own destiny.
 How could we say no?

-It was unclear how we were supposed to signal our decision, but eventually we discovered five analog clocks, scattered across the world, all identical in shape and size, all bathed in the same pulsating light from before, and all stuck at precisely five seconds to midnight.
+It was unclear how we were supposed to signal our decision.
+Eventually we discovered five analog clocks, scattered across the world.
+They were all identical in shape and size, all bathed in the same pulsating white light, and all stuck at precisely five seconds to midnight.

 The first was found in a classroom in Copenhagen.